Common Aadhaar Problems and Their Solutions

 Adding or updating your mobile number is one of the most important Aadhaar updates you can make.
 Your registered mobile number is essential for receiving OTPs, which are used for online Aadhaar services, authentication, and accessing many government and financial portals.
 This update can only be done by visiting an Aadhaar Enrolment/Update Centre.

 You simply fill out an update form, provide your Aadhaar number, and the new mobile number.
-There’s a small fee (Rs 50 as of 2026) for this service, and you’ll receive an acknowledgement slip with a URN.
+There’s a small fee (typically Rs 50) for this service, and you’ll receive an acknowledgement slip with a URN.

 Adding Your Email Address